 Use eggs in your garden to add calcium

 A great DIY method to add calcium to your garden is to grind eggshells and mix into your soil at the end of your growing season.
 They will break down and leave behind plenty of calcium for the next planting season.
 For most in the US, you would put them in during the fall.
 For southerners like me, they go in in the summer when a limited variety can grow in the garden.
 If you are composting at home egg shells can go right into your compost.
-Egg shells would be a green in your compost.
+Eggshells would be a green in your compost.
 Wash dry and grind in a coffee grinder for best composting or adding directly to the soil.
+Using what you have already is a great way to save money on your garden.

 Add calcium to your garden with gypsum